JinkiJung/canvas-svg-superpixel/README.md

 # Canvas-svg-superpixel

-This is a React project for representing superpixels on an image based on Snap.svg.
+This is implementation of a React component for rendering superpixels on top of an image based on Snap.svg.
 The inspiration was an optimized reprentation of set of pixels using path element like [this article](https://codepen.io/shshaw/post/vector-pixels-svg-optimization-animation-and-understanding-path-data).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).